 If you’re visiting London on a tight budget.
 Consider staying at a hostel.
 There are many to choose from so it might be difficult to wade through all the multitude of choices.
 Here’s a great list to get you started: Best Hostels in London: A Definitive Guide.

-There’s a human-made attraction in the city, named Parc des Buttes-Chaumont, which has fake crags, bridges, and a cave complete with artificial stalactites.
+There’s a human-made attraction in Paris, named Parc des Buttes-Chaumont, which has fake crags, bridges, and a cave complete with artificial stalactites.
 The Telegraph specifies that the park was created in the 1860s by Baron Haussmann and Jean-Charles Alphand.

 The Jardin des Serres d’Auteuil is a 19th-century site where greenhouses were built for growing plants that were to be used in municipal parks.
 There are numerous species of plants and rare trees, an aviary, and a fish pond.
 It’ll be wise to visit the site soon, as there are plans for demolishing it to give way for the construction of tennis courts.